SCUBSRGroup/BinaryDatabase/_book/docs/Paper/Fuzzing/papers/Check-It-Again-Detecting-Lacking-Recheck-Bugs-in-OS-Kernels.md

----
-title: 'Check It Again: Detecting Lacking-Recheck Bugs in OS Kernels'
+# Check It Again: Detecting Lacking-Recheck Bugs in OS Kernels
-date: 2019-02-05 19:05:47
-tags:
-- ACM CCS'18
-- 2018年
-- Lacking-Recheck Bugs
-- Kernels
-categories:
-- 论文
-- fuzzing
----

 # Abstract